cobbm/node-TZXParse/README.md

 The currently supported block types are:
 1. `0x10`: Standard speed data block
 2. `0x5a`: "Glue" block (90 dec, ASCII Letter 'Z')
+Which is enough to parse .tzx files which contain ZX BASIC programs as saved by the ZX Spectrum using the BASIC `SAVE` command.

 ## Example
 ### Parsing a .tzx file